fbonetti/elm-phoenix-socket/README.md

 Pull requests and issues are greatly appreciated!
 If you think there's a better way to implement this library, I'd love to hear your feedback.
 I basically tried to model this library after the official javascript one, but that may not be the best approach.

-## Change log

-### v2.0.0

-- Client sends a heartbeat every 30 seconds (by default) to ensure that the connection stays healthy
-- The heartbeat can be turned off or set to a different interval

 ## To do: